-3.1.5 Surface Boxes and Guards
+3.2 Surface Boxes and Guards

 All valves, unless otherwise stated, shall be provided with surface boxes.
-The surface boxes shall be of those types given in the Standard Details Drawings.
+The surface boxes shall be of those type given in the Standard Details Drawings.
 The cover of the surface box shall be lockable and the cover shall be fixed to the base by a welded bolt.

-3.1.6 Excavation
+3.3 Excavation

-Trenches for ductile iron pipes or uPVC pipes laid in the road reserves or underneath roads shall have a minimum cover of 1.2m over the crown of the pipe.
+Trenches for uPVC pipes laid in the road reserves or underneath roads shall have a minimum cover of 1.2 m over the crown of the pipe.
 Trenches for ductile iron pipes, or steel pipes or uPVC pipes laid in open fields not subject to traffic loading shall have a minimum cover of 0.90 m above the crown of the pipe.